the best ylang ylang essential oil for skin

 A study examining effects on melanogenesis* found that several compounds isolated from the ylang ylang flower can inhibit the production of melanin which is associated with age-related pigmentation.
 Ylang ylang has potent anti-inflammatory and antioxidant* activity which is a key component in the prevention and reduction of fine lines and wrinkles.

 As an anti-microbial, ylang ylang has demonstrated activity against the bacteriae Propionibacterium acnes and Klebsiella species and shows anti-fungal activity against Candida albicans.

 sensitive skin/inflammatory skin conditions:

 Ylang ylang III may be a better fit for you, as the scent is milder and less potentially irritating.
 The anti-inflammatory and antioxidant* activity of the oil will still be of benefit in these skin types.

 Ylang ylang II oil is suitable for use in oil-balancing shampoos.
-It’s been shown to assist in the treatment of conditions such as head lice safely and gently.
+It’s been shown to assist in the treatment of conditions such as head lice.

 fourth layer: ylang ylang for your mind and soul

 Ylang ylang complete essential oil is the ideal companion for helping to relieve minor ailments including menstrual cramps and joint pain when a few drops are blended into a carrier oil and used for massage.
 In aromatherapy, it is believed to be effective in helping to reduce blood pressure, relieve headaches, and easing anxiety and depression.
 Finally, ylang ylang is believed to act as an aphrodisiac

 fifth layer: how we do it